yangshutingg/dsa4264/technical-report-template.md

 ![Figure 1.
 Overall Toxicity Trend](<images/Overall Toxicity Trend.png>)

-Post Topic Clustering step, the average toxicity scores across the posts in each cluster are calculated.
-Certain themes such as "police" and "drugs" are found to be associated with higher toxicity.
-Interestingly, seemingly neutral themes related such as "football" and "jokes" also make appearance in the top 10 toxic clusters.
+After the topic clustering step, we calculate the average toxicity scores for posts within each cluster.
+Certain themes, such as "police" and "drugs," are notably associated with higher toxicity.
+Interestingly, seemingly neutral themes like "football" and "jokes" also appear among the top 10 clusters with elevated toxicity levels.

 ![Table 1.
 Top 10 Toxic Topic Clusters](<images/top10 table.png>)

-Looking at the toxicity evolution trends of the different clusters, one finding is that wage- (Cluster 28) and lgbtq- (Cluster 31) related topics exhibit consistently elevated scores.
-It is also worth mentioning that lgbtq-related topics exhibit a rise in toxicity over time as indicated by the increasing height of the spikes in the lightblue line.
+Examining the toxicity trends across different clusters, we find that topics related to **wages (Cluster 28)** and **LGBTQ+ issues (Cluster 31)** consistently show elevated toxicity scores.
+Notably, LGBTQ+-related topics display a rising trend in toxicity over time, as seen in the increasing peaks of the light-blue line.

 ![Figure 2.
 Toxicity Evolution of Top 10 Toxic Topics](<images/top10 time graph.png>)